Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/THM/Web/Authentication/OAuth/(1) OAuth - What is OAuth.md

 #### Token & Authorization Endpoint

-The authorization server's endpoint is where the client exchanges the authorization grant (or refresh token) for an access token.
-In contrast, the authorization endpoint is where the resource owner is authenticated and authorizes the client to access the protected resources.
+- The authorization server's endpoint is where the client exchanges the authorization grant (or refresh token) for an access token.

-By familiarizing yourself with the topics, you will easily understand the exploitation techniques and associated vulnerabilities in the upcoming tasks.
+- In contrast, the authorization endpoint is where the resource owner is authenticated and authorizes the client to access the protected resources.